ErpNetDocs/info/legal/platform-terms-of-use.md

 This Agreement will terminate:

 (i)	Upon receipt of a written notice by the Customer to ERP.net that the Customer wishes to terminate the Agreement, at any time and for any reason;
-(ii)	Upon the ‘Contract End Date’ in the applicable Order Form, if such is specified therein.
+(ii)	Upon the ‘Contract End Date’ in the applicable Subscription Order, if such is specified therein.

 Upon any such termination (i) you will not be entitled to a refund of any pre-paid fees and (ii) if you have not already paid all applicable fees for the then-current Billing Period (for example, fees covering past usage under the Usage Billing Model or additional fees for an increase in Services), any such fees that are outstanding will become immediately due and payable.